NISRA-Tech-Lab/nisra-rap-skeleton/README.md

 #### Git prerequisites
 Before attempting to store your R project on Github you must first:

-- Ensure your R project folder is named something appropriate (e.g. `01-doj-newpublication`) and is no longer called `rap-skeleton-2.0`.
+- Ensure your R project folder is named something appropriate (e.g. `01-doj-newpublication`) and is no longer called `rap-skeleton-x.x`.

 - Ensure IT Assist have installed 'Git for Windows' on your computer (remembering to install this on all new staff machines and when changing to new machines).